Guide to Home Composting

 - Repeat steps 2 - 4!
 Your compost is ready when it is dark brown.

 Your finished compost will be ready somewhere between two months to a year.
 The amount of time it takes will depend on your climate, what goes into your compost, and how often you turn it.

 No backyard?
 No problem!
 If you don’t have an outdoor space to use for composting there are other options:

 - Compost Collection: Sign up for compost collection in your area!
 Compost Now have a great map on their website so you can search for composters by state.
 The Elevate office in Chicago uses WasteNot Compost!

 - Check with Neighbors: Some of your neighbors might like to use your kitchen scraps for their own compost!
 Or you could find out if a local community garden has a compost bin that you could use.

 - Indoor Composting: Did you know that you can also compost indoors?
 Check out our indoor composting tips!

-Composting is a great way to reduce your household waste.
-It can also affect your purchasing and eating choices even before you produce any waste!
+Composting is the best way to reduce the amount of waste sent to landfill.
+It can affect your purchasing decisions even before you produce any waste!
 Once you begin asking: can I put this in my compost? you’ll most likely find yourself making better choices for the environment.